 Fines and penalties

 Fines and penalties can be recognised as tax deductible items if they meet the general conditions.
-However, the Polish CIT law provides some exceptions, which include contractual penalties and indemnities for defects in supplied goods, works, and services performed; delayed supply of non-defective goods; and delay in the elimination of defects in goods, works, and services performed.
+However, the Polish CIT law provides some exceptions, which include contractual penalties and indemnities for defects in supplied goods, works, and services performed; delayed supply of non-defective goods; and delay in the elimination of defects in goods, works, and services performed, unless it is caused by an epidemic emergency or an epidemic declared due to COVID-19.

 Income tax, certain industry-specific taxes (e.g. banking tax), and, in most cases, VAT incurred on purchases are not deductible.
 However, as a rule, VAT is deductible for CIT purposes if it cannot be offset against the company’s output VAT.
 Other taxes, if paid in the course of business activities, are generally deductible in full.